PixlOne/masterOptions/README.md

+## Note: This project is no longer being developed here, please visit https://github.com/PixlOne/logiops for further developments.

 # Logitech MX Master Options

 This is intended to be a daemon and configuration utility for the Logitech MX Master on Linux.